vc-w/commandertracker/README.md

 Add-Match Page:
 Select a number of players that palyed in a match (currently minimum of 2 players, and maximum of 8).
-Select a player name, commander, and place they came in for each player.
-Add notes if desired and add match.
-This will now be visible in the Match table.
+Select a player name, commander, place they came, notes, and someone they hated during the ma tch for each player.

 Future Plans:
 Point tracking - Assign points to players based on what place they came in on a match as well as settings so people can modify point values.
-Hate Tracking - Allow people to identify a person they hated during the match (can be used to deduct points or track problem commanders/players).
+Hate Tracking - Work wtih data to identify most hated commanders/players.
 Expand Players Page - Include matches they've played, their most used commander, and average position or winrate.
 Edit Maches - Ability to fix Player Name or Commander for matches not just the place they came in.
 Dashboards: